VonHeikemen/learn-nvim/content/101/lua-intro.md

 print(points + 1)
 ```

 This is a common mistake.
-It is valid lua code, but the expression inside the `print()` function is wrong. `points` doesn't store a number.
+It is valid lua code but the expression inside the `print()` function is wrong. `points` doesn't store a number.
 It's empty.

 If you try to execute that snippet of code you'll get an error message.
 Reading those things is a skill on its own because you get hit by a wall of text.
 But in that wall there is always a "human readable" message.
 In this specific case we get: